 Methods:

 The pipeline consists of three key stages that pertain to the separate modes of annotation, filtering, and interpretation.
-Core annotation performs variant-mapping to gene-isoforms at the exon/intron level, append functional data pertaining the type of variant mutation, and determine hetero/homozygosity.
+Core annotation performs variant-mapping to gene-isoforms at the exon/intron level, append functional data pertaining to the type of variant mutation, and determine hetero/homozygosity.
 Up to 12 filtering modules can be used in sequence ranging from single quality control to multi-file penetrance model specifics such as X-linked recessive or mosaicism.
-Depending on the type of interpretation required, additional annotation is performed to identify: transcription factors, housekeeping genes, organ specificity, and protein domains.
+Depending on the type of interpretation required, additional annotation is performed to identify organ specificity through gene expression, and protein domains.

 Results:

-HSAP performed an autosomal recessive analysis upon 5 whole-exome sequenced individuals presenting the same phenotype from multiple consanguineous families to identify 3 causative novel variants.
+HSAP performed 3 analyses for 3 different cases upon whole-exome sequenced individuals to identify causative novel variants for 2 autosomal recessives and one X-linked dominant scenarios.

 Availability:\app is licensed under GPLv3 and is hosted and maintained via Bitbucket.